If you’ve tried real Goan sausage, you’ll know why I needed to get this recipe.

 - Blend the Kashmiri chillies in a spice grinder or blender and grind until you have a fine powder.
-Add the cumin seeds, cloves, black peppercorns and turmeric and continue grinding until you have a fine powder mixture.
+Add the cumin seeds, cloves, black peppercorns, turmeric and cinnamon stick, continue grinding until you have a fine powder mixture.

 - Add the garlic, ginger, vinegar and Tequila and blend into a smooth paste.
 It should be thick and just pourable.
 If too thick, add a little more Tequila or vinegar.

 - Pour this all over the bacon cubes and mix well.
 Allow to marinate for at least three hours.

 - Freeze what you aren't going to use within three days in small portions.

 - When ready to cook, heat a pan over medium high heat and fry the bacon until crispy and cooked through.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.